remotion-dev/remotion/packages/docs/docs/lambda/with-php/index.md

 ## php-remotion

 This is an application that can be executed on a local machine or computing instance like [AWS EC2](https://aws.amazon.com/ec2/).
 It will call Remotion Lambda to render a video and contains the bare minimum parameters for Remotion's lambda [arguments](https://www.remotion.dev/docs/lambda/rendermediaonlambda#arguments).
 Once the parameters are constructed, they will be passed on to the AWS Lambda Client using the [AWS PHP SDK](https://aws.amazon.com/sdk-for-php/).
+This project imitates the operation of [rendermediaonlambda](https://www.remotion.dev/docs/lambda/rendermediaonlambda) and uses [composer](https://gettcomposer.org/doc/01-basic-usage.md).

 ### Setup